Choosing the right driveway paver

 We can help you meet professional driveway specialists near you to get real quotes today.

-Some tradesman may be members of trade bodies such as the Federation of Master Builders, and some of these organisations may offer various customer protections such as guarantees or dispute resolution.
-While membership of a body such as this is a good indication that a tradesman is competent and working up to certain standards, however, there are many experienced tradesmen who do not belong to these bodies - there is no obligation to be signed up, unlike membership of the Gas Safe Register, a legal requirement for tradesmen who work with gas in the home.
+Some tradesperson may be members of trade bodies such as the Federation of Master Builders, and some of these organisations may offer various customer protections such as guarantees or dispute resolution.
+While membership of a body such as this is a good indication that a tradesperson is competent and working up to certain standards, however, there are many experienced tradespeople who do not belong to these bodies - there is no obligation to be signed up, unlike membership of the Gas Safe Register, a legal requirement for tradespeople who work with gas in the home.
 While trade body membership can be seen as a good seal of approval, it is experience that is the most important thing to look out for.
 Jeff told us:

 For me, I’ve never felt the need to join a trade body.
 I just go by my reputation - I work hard, I don’t do anything by halves, and I’ve never had any comebacks.
 My feedback tells people what they want to know.